The Polymath Review

 ME: an imp, a seeker of knowledge

-COMMENTER 1: a constant ally of effective discourse
+COMMENTER 1: a faithful ally of effective discourse

 COMMENTER 2: an otherwise reasonable person who is temporarily acting like a degenerate